Porto de Mós

 Porto de Mós ([ˈpoɾtu ðɨ ˈmɔʃ]) is a town and a municipality of Estremadura province in Leiria District.
 It is in the Centro Region and the Pinhal Litoral subregion.
-The population in 2011 was 24,342, in an area of 261.83 km².
+The population in 2011 was 24,342, in an area of 261.83 km2.

 There were archeologic findings which link São Jorge, in the parish of Calvaria de Cima, as the exact place where the Battle of Aljubarrota was fought, crucial for maintaining the independence of Portugal in 1385.
 Currently, there is an interpretation center on the spot (Centre of Interpretation of the Battle of Aljubarrota) which helps visitors explore the battlefield and learn about the most important facts of this battle.

 In this municipality, you can also find several caves carved in the mountains, the most important being Moinhos Velhos Cave, also known as Mira de Aire Cave.

 A portion of the Serras de Aire e Candeeiros Natural Park is also located in Porto de Mós municipality.

-St. John
+History

+According to Nazaré's legend, the knight D. Fuas Roupinho, miraculated by Our Lady of Nazareth, in 1182, was the mayor of Porto de Mós.
+According to other sources, he defeated a large Muslim army that surrounded the castle, using the trick of hiding in the hills beforehand with part of his men.
+He defeated the enemy with a surprise attack on his camp during the night.

+The county of Porto de Mós belonged to the Coutos de Alcobaça in 1230, donated by D. Sancho II, influencing for many centuries the life and habits of this region that was later given, by D. João I, to D. Nuno Álvares Pereira and to the House of Bragança, after the decisive Battle of Aljubarrota, on 14 August 1385.

+In 1895 the county of Porto de Mós was extinct and became part of the county of Alcobaça, however this period was short-lived, since in 1898 it regained the status of county, but without the parish of Minde which joined the county of Torres Novas.

+The town received a charter from King Dinis in 1305 and later received the Manueline charter from King Manuel in 1515.